fbashish/ian/user/pages/06.become-an-instructor/02.testimonials/_margie-herman/text.md

 ---
-title: Margie Herman
+title: 'Margie Herman'
-school:
+image_align: right
-area: Valdosta, Georgia
+area: 'Valdosta, Georgia'
 styles: center-title
-image_align: right
 ---

 "Becoming an Infant Aquatics instructor was the best decision I ever made.
 The training fee was a bargain and the rewards, both personally and financially have been substantial.
 I receive continuing advice and support, without any ongoing financial obligations or restrictions on the way I choose to conduct my business.